 Working through college is more than a source of income, it's your opportunity to meet new people and gain valuable work experience.
 Visit UB's Career Design Center website for information about on- and off-campus jobs, including work study, part-time and summer opportunities as well as jobs for international students.

+Assistantships give you the opportunity to apply your skills and knowledge while providing financial support.
 Recipients of full assistantships generally work approximately 20 hours per week.
 In return for this commitment, students are paid a stipend and may also receive a full or partial tuition scholarship.
 Recipients are still responsible for school fees.

 For more information about policies regarding the award and use of graduate tuition scholarships, please see the Provost’s Guidelines for Graduate Tuition Scholarships.